 Step 7: Copy and Paste to the Other Light

 Once you’re happy with the look you need to copy and paste the effect on the other light.
-With the light layer selected, hit Ctrl + J or Command + J to copy it.
+With the light layer selected, hit Ctrl + J or Command + J to copy the layer.
 Press V to select the move tool.
 Then you can grab the copied light and move it.

 Since the other light is farther away, you’ll probably have to make it smaller.
 Hit Ctrl + T or Command + T to open the Transform tool.
 Drag the corners to make the light smaller.
 You might also have to reduce the Opacity of this layer even more.